joshmkennedy/tid-bits-of-react-playground/content/brain/colorful-console-logs-in-node/index.md

 ![example of outputting green text](iamgreenexample.png)

 This is very gross and not readable, but here is whats going on.
 The first part `\x1b` is the escape sequence, telling the emulator your about to change the color (more or less to be honest im not exactly sure).
 The next part you declare the color `[32`.
 That apparently is green.
 Then the letter `m`, which means we are done declaring our color.
 Here is a [wikipedia article](https://en.wikipedia.org/wiki/ANSI_escape_code) that shows a full list of the codes.
-The next pare is `%s`, this is just putting a place holder for our text to go.
+The next part is `%s`, this is just putting a place holder for our text to go.
 The last part is `\x1b[0m`.
 We see we are declaring another escape sequence, and then its another color `[0m`.
 This is a reset.
 We are resetting the color back to the default.

 What about background colors?
 We can also set a background color.
 Here is what that looks like.